 Fee Information at a Glance

-These pages provide information and advice about fees to graduate students currently registered in programs at the University of Alberta (see below for a note to prospective students).
+These pages provide information and advice about fees to graduate students currently registered in programs at the University of Alberta (see below for a note to prospective students and international students admitted to programs beginning Fall 2020 or later).
 Follow the links on the left to access:

 The sample fee assessments provided on this website are examples only.
 Please use them as a general guideline.
 Not all programs follow the same fee structure.
 If you are unsure about your program fee structure, we recommend you consult the non-standard fees list or contact your department.